squid233/squid233.github.io/content/post/overrungl-0/index.en.md

 ### Zero-length Segments

 Native functions might return a pointer.
-If the layout of the returned pointer is not specified, the FFM API will convert it to a _zero-length_ memory segment.
+If the layout of the returned pointer is not specified, the FFM API will convert it to a _zero-length_ memory segment, which only represents a memory address.

-You can resize it with `MemorySegment::reinterpret`.
-This requires native access to the module of the caller.
+After enabling the native access to the caller, you can resize the returned memory segment with `MemorySegment::reinterpret`.

 ```text
 --enable-native-access=<module-name>